 If you have a backseat artist, arm him or her with a travel art kit.
 Take a plastic carrying case and pack it with plain paper, stickers, and triangular crayons.
 The case can double as a lap desk.
 The triangular crayons won’t roll off at every bump on the road, getting lost in a spot beyond the reach of the seat belt.

 Have you played the license plate game, where you try to spot license plates from all the different states?
-Usually you need to keep a list in a notebook or use an app or printable.
+Usually you need to keep a list in a notebook or use an app.
 The Melissa & Doug License Plate Game makes it even more fun and supports geography skills.
 Players can even compete with two different colors to flip over and track the states that have been spotted.

 7. Mad Libs on the Road